corticon/documentation/docs/Modeling-Rules/rulesheets/README.md

 Compression creates hyphens wherever possible in rule column cells by looking for overlap among rule columns with specific data and summarizing them into fewer columns.
 Compressing Rulesheets helps improve efficiency, but does not affect a Rulesheet’s logical operation.
 Note, however, that compressing a Rulesheet can change the way columns look and possibly make them less familiar to you and harder to maintain.

-### Dependency and Loops

-#### What is a dependent rule?

-A dependent rule is a rule whose execution depends on the execution of another rule.
-Take the example of the following two rules:

-* Rule 1: If the condition A=1 is satisfied, then perform the action B=1.
-* Rule 2: If the condition B=1 is satisfied, then perform the action C=1.

-In this example, Rule 2 is a dependent rule.
-It “depends” on the execution of Rule 1.
-Assume that A, B, and C are attributes.
-When Rule 1 fires, it assigns 1 to B. This, in turn, triggers Rule 2.

-You can define dependent rules in Corticon Studio.
-You can even create a chain of dependent rules.

-As a rule modeler, you may need to define dependent rules based on business requirements.
-On the other hand, you may encounter situations in which requirements are not clear to begin with and, in modeling rules based on those requirements, you end up defining dependent rules unintentionally.

-When you define dependent rules in Corticon Studio, whether intentionally or unintentionally, Corticon Studio detects the dependencies.
-As a result, dependent rules fire after the rules that they are dependent on.
-That means that the sequence in which dependent rules execute differs from the sequence in which independent rules execute.

-In addition, you can use tools in Corticon Studio to identify dependent rules.
-You can use these tools to verify the dependent rules that you create as well as to determine if there are any unintentional dependencies in your Rulesheet.

-#### How independent rules execute

-Before you learn how dependent rules execute, it is useful to know how independent rules execute.
-This will help you understand how to deal with dependent rules in your Rulesheet.

-Independent rules do not depend on any other rule for execution.
-Consider the following example:

-* Rule 1: If A=1, then B=1.
-* Rule 2: If C=1, then D=1.

-As you can see the execution of Rule 1 has no bearing on the execution of Rule 2.
-The converse is also true.
-A Rulesheet that has only independent rules executes as follows:

-* Filters are evaluated first.
-* Action-only rules fire next (actions in column 0).
-* Condition/action rule columns fire next, but in an order determined by Corticon Studio (usually, but not always, left to right).
-* In any column (including column 0), action rows execute from the top row (A) to the bottom row (Z)

-#### How dependent rules execute

-A Rulesheet with dependent rules executes as follows:

-* Filters are evaluated first.
-* If there are any independent rules, they fire first based on the sequence described in the previous section.
-* Dependent rules fire next in the order of their dependency; in this case the column in which the rule is defined does not matter.

 #### Identifying dependencies in the Rulesheet